shizukachan/pi-camera-raw-lj92/README.md

 Performance
 ===========

 Only the Lossless JPEG compression is threaded, and is split up per-component.
+Therefore, 4-component compression can be threaded better.

 Raspberry Pi 3, Camera V1 RAW file
 ----------------------------------